 Customer journey maps are vital to understanding different interactions as customers come into contact with your company, product, marketing messaging, and/or employee through any channel or device.

-Determining the positive (or detrimental) effect of any changes made to these touchpoints requires you to start evaluating and measuring customer experiences.
+Determining the positive (or detrimental) effect of any changes made to customer touchpoints requires you to start evaluating and measuring customer experiences.

 Measuring the customer experience